Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     model.step()
 ```

 Next, we need to get some data out of the model.
 Specifically, we want to see how many letters each agent sent or received.
-We can get the values with list comprehension, and then use `matplotlib` (or another graphics library) to visualize the data in a histogram.
+We can get these values with list comprehension, and then use `matplotlib` (or another graphics library) to visualize the data in a histogram.

 ```python
 import matplotlib.pyplot as plt